KomJay520/TIDE/README.md

 ## Download Models

-We provide our tide model in /models/tide
+We provide our tide model [here](https://doi.org/10.5281/zenodo.16940143) tide_sdv1.5.bin is TIDE's model.
+Put it into models/tide rename the image encoder's model file name(image_encoder_pytorch_model.bin) as "pytorch_model.bin" and put it into models/image_encoder

 To run the demo, you should also download the following models:
 - [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5)